Calorie Deficit But Not Losing Weight

 To counter this, you can either cut more calories or increase your physical activity.
 While cutting calories sounds like the easier option, we advise that you start working out.
 Cutting calories may lead to under-eating or being on a very low-calorie diet, which, in itself, brings on a slew of multiple health risks (8).
 Exercise can also help you preserve muscle and therefore lose mostly fat.

+You have probably already heard that your weight loss pace depends on your metabolism.
+People with slow metabolism often find it more difficult to lose weight compared to people with a fast metabolism.
+But why is that so?
 Metabolism or metabolic rate is defined as the series of chemical reactions in a living organism that create and break down energy necessary for life.
 In layman terms, metabolism is the process by which your body converts food and drink into energy (11).

 Anyone with a fast metabolism is able to burn more calories when working out and even when resting, whereas someone with a slow metabolism burns fewer calories at rest and during exercise.
 To counter this, those with a slow metabolism tend to eat less by cutting calories (7).